 The aging process is the main risk factor for facet syndrome because over time the cartilage and lubricating fluid begin to dry out, making it brittle and prone to deterioration.
 This natural breakdown of the cartilage on the facet joints and the resulting friction of the vertebrae can lead to facet syndrome.

 Prevention and treatment of facet syndrome

-While aging cannot be prevented, certain lifestyle choices may help curb your odds of developing facet disease.
-These lifestyle choices for overall spine health include:
+While aging cannot be prevented, certain lifestyle choices can reduce your chances of developing facet syndrome.
+These lifestyle choices that promote overall spine health include:

 - Maintaining a healthy body weight